bmobley333/TurboApp/Text/Turbo/turbo.txt

     // --- 5.
 Return Overall Success Status ---
     Logger.log(`${funcName}: Finished processing all targets.
 Overall Success: ${overallSuccess}`);
-    // Note: This function returns true even if only *one* target succeeded,
-    //       but logs errors for failures.
-Adjust if stricter all-or-nothing needed.
-    //       Returning overallSuccess requires BOTH to succeed. if (!overallSuccess) {
+    if (!overallSuccess) {
-       // Optionally throw an error here if partial success is unacceptable
-       // throw new Error("Failed to write update to one or more target sheets.");
        Logger.log(`${funcName}: Write failed for at least one target.`);
     }